 One of the recommendations of the National Review of Asthma Deaths (NRAD) was the implementation of a National Asthma Template for consultations in primary care.
 On this page you will find a number of templates intended both as learning tools as well as for the purpose of recording good quality records in primary care.

 This is divided into six sections which can be used as appropriate, depending on the clinical circumstances, starting with consultations where asthma is suspected.
 The powerpoint slides provide an overview of the template design.

 - Assessing & treating acute attacks

 - Defining severity of attacks and some links

 - Pharmacist concordance review

 North West London template

 Asthma innovation and Research team run a schools programme providing asthma education through training medical students.
-They have also developed some useful resources for children including the Asthmanaughts comic book and the Princess Asma leaflet, intending to help children with asthma learn more about their condition and how to use their inhalers.
+They have also developed some useful resources for children including the Asthmanauts comic book, intending to help children with asthma learn more about their condition and how to use their inhalers.
 Parents and carers can help their child complete the comic book.